 “Attack wins you games – Defence wins you titles” – Choose wisely!

-Popular web development platforms like WordPress, WooCommerce are no longer strong enough to beat the bad guys.
+Popular web development platforms like WordPress, and WooCommerce are no longer strong enough to beat the bad guys.
 More and more website owners are seen venting out their security-related concerns.
 Is it true – an open source script is vulnerable to all sorts of attacks?
 And if so, how to tighten your WordPress security?

 Are you among those who believe that a lack of built-in WordPress security is a myth?
 Well, reality check guys it’s not so bad either.
 I mean there are times when it’s the other way around.
 Unlike its so-called brothers and sisters, WordPress websites turn out to be more secure.